cleancode200/KidsEdu/README.md

 * [flipgame](https://github.com/cleancode200/KidsEdu/blob/master/back/frontend/src/flipgame.js)

-This file cne be used in many categoris, what we did here is that we created a one component that can be uses as a many components at the same time, so we are rendering all the levels and all the subCatigores in one component and thats called reusability, so insted of creating a hundreds of components we only created one that do the job of hunderds   .
+This file cne be used in many categoris, what we did here is that we created a one component that can be used as a many components at the same time, so we are rendering all the levels and all the subCatigores in one component and thats called reusability, so insted of creating a hundreds of components we only created one that do the job of hunderds .

 <!-- CONTRIBUTING -->
 ## Contributing